 In-between sessions, stretching the area(s) that were worked on helps increase flexibility, reduce stiffness, and promote blood flow.
 Your therapist will demonstrate the home stretches that are recommended for you.
 Stretching can be done anytime of the day, whenever you feel stiff, but it is best to include it in your routine in order to stick with it.
 For instance, stretch after every exercise session you do, at your afternoon break at the office, or do yoga once a week.

-See the video below for recommended stretches at the desk:
+See the video above for recommended stretches at the desk.

 Self-massage can be done in-between sessions using several methods.
 You can knead your muscles if they are within reach (eg: calves, forearms, feet).
 You can use a foam roller for broad areas (eg: Iliotibial Band or IT band, Hamstrings) or The stick.
 Or you can use a tennis or Lacrosse ball for smaller areas (eg: knot in the neck or back).
 The Rumble roller is a great tool that resembles a foam roller with spikes.

 Rest: in some cases, you may need to rest for a couple of weeks to let an injured area heal and the pain recede.
 To rest, you should stop any activity that causes pain; for example, if running hurts your knees, try the elliptical or swimming instead (swimming is always a great recovery exercise because it's low impact).
 If you cannot rest (for example, if you hurt your wrist but need to type all day at work), give your joints/muscles a rest with sports tape, braces, Kinesio tape (see related blog post here), ...